bogdanbojan/moviesplatform/README.md

 Another aspect of handling the data ingestion part this way is that it also pertains to unmarshalling the data in an easy manner into native go data structures.

 *Why log things this way?*

 The structure of the project is clearer if we have a centralized logging system.
 This helps us with relevant information (i.e starting the server and seeing which address we are using) or error handling in a centralized, coherent fashion.

-*Why use an interface for the data pulling phase?* !TODO
+*Why use an interface for the data pulling phase?*

 It helps us maintain orthogonality.
 It separates the actual way we store things (json,db,etc) from our business logic and therefore, we have a middle layer which enables us to plug any other way of storing